jm-connell/taste-test/README.md

 # Taste Test: Spotify Listening Analytics

-Taste Test is a web application that provides detailed analytics about your Spotify listening habits and offers a social feed to track your friends' musical journeys.
+Taste Test is a web application that provides detailed analytics about your Spotify listening habits and offers a social feed to stay up-to-date on your friends' listening activity.

 ## Features